nickmeldrum/basic-ajax/README.md

 ## Usage

-    // require the object
+Require the object:

     var ajax = require('basic-ajax');

+### GET's

-    // just need to do a get? it's as simple as passing in the url: var promise = ajax.get('/users');
+Just need to do a get? it's as simple as passing in the url:

+    var promise = ajax.get('/users');

+Just need to do a get and expect JSON back?
+Call getJson and it will set the "Accept" header correctly:

+    var promise = ajax.getJson('/users');

+Want to tell the server you accept xml or something else not JSON?
+Just set the "Accept" header manually:

+    var promise = ajax.get('/users', {"Accept": "application/xml"});

+You can of course set any headers you like:

-    // want to tell the server you want JSON in the response, add the Accept header: var promise = ajax.get('/users', {"Accept": "application/json"});
+    var promise = ajax.get('/users', {"Accept": "application/json", "Origin": "http://somedomain.com"});

-    // okay, so you are expecting json back? it's already parsed for you:
+Okay, so you are expecting JSON back? it's already parsed for you into a "json" property:

-    // (this example is getting an array of users with name as one of the properties) promise.then(function handleGetUsers(response) {
+    promise.then(function handleGetUsers(response) {
         console.log("list of users:");

         for(var index = 0; index < response.json.length; index++) {
           console.log(response.json[index].name);
         }
     })

-    // you can post a body as well like this:
+### POST's, PUT's and PATCH's

+Want to POST, PUT or PATCH some JSON?
+Just call the equivalent "JSON" method and pass in your object:
+We will set the content type header correctly for you and json stringify the object passed in.

+    var promise = ajax.postJson('/users/add', {"name": "Nick", "age": 18});
+    var promise = ajax.putJson('/users/1', {"name": "Nick", "age": 18});
+    var promise = ajax.patchJson('/users/1', {"op": "replace", "path": "/age", "value": 21});

+If you already have your JSON as a string, just pass in a string and we won't attempt to stringify it!

+    var promise = ajax.postJson('/users/add', '{"name": "Nick", "age": 18}');

+POSTing, PUTting or PATCHing something that isn't JSON?
+Want to set your own headers?
+Just use the base `post()`, `put()` or `patch()` methods and set the headers using a JSON object:

-    // (adding as many headers as you like) var promise = ajax.post('/users/add', {"Accept": "application/json", "Content-Type": "application/json"}, '{"name": "Nick"}');
+    var promise = ajax.post('/users/add', {"Content-Type": "application/xml"}, "<person><name>Nick</name><age>18</age></person>");

-    // there is also a put and a delete function: var promise = ajax.put('/users/nick', {"Accept": "application/json", "Content-Type": "application/json"}, '{"name": "Nick"}');
+### POSTing bodies in form-url-encoded format

+Just use the `postFormUrlEncoded()` method and pass in a JSON object:

+    var promise = ajax.postFormUrlEncoded('/users/add', {"name": "Nick", "age": 12});

+### DELETE's

+You can make a DELETE call by calling the `delete()` method:

     var promise = ajax.delete('/users/nick');

-    // if you need to post your body in the form-url-encoded format, just use the special method: var promise = ajax.postFormUrlEncoded('/users/add', '{"name": "Nick", "age": 12}');

 ### Response Headers: